 How to scratch the itch: The wonders of biology have ensured that the vagina is self-cleaning!
 So you can leave it to do its own thing without using potential irritants.
 With things like laundry detergent, try to find a more skin-friendly alternative by looking for product packaging that boasts natural ingredients or pH balanced formulas.
-If your period products are to blame, the Yoppie range is made from organic cotton, and designed to ensure your vagina is irritation-free.
+If your period products are to blame, our pads, tampons and liners are all made from hypoallergenic organic cotton, designed to ensure your vagina stays irritation-free.

 It’s always a good idea to discuss irritation or discomfort with your doctor, but there are a few things you can do to prevent and treat the problem at home: